yxlong-science/yxlong-science/README.md

 ---

 ## Current Focus
-- Building robust frameworks to quantify and interpret gene expression noise (e.g., enQTLs)
+- Building robust frameworks to quantify and interpret gene expression noise
 - Integrating single-cell and population-scale data to map genetic determinants of cellular variability
 - Exploring LLM-driven knowledge extraction and tool development for biomedicine